 Veridian Credit Union was originally chartered in 1934 as the John Deere Employees Credit Union.
 As the name suggests, original membership was exclusively for John Deere employees.
 The FOM remained unchanged until 1986, when membership was extended to individuals living and/or working in nearby Cedar Falls.
 This prompted a small name change: John Deere Community Credit Union.

 John Deere Community Credit Union always operated independently of Deere & Company, but in 2004, Deere requested that the use of "John Deere" be discontinued to avoid trademark confusion.
 As a result, the name was changed in 2006, with the new name, "Veridian," derived from the Latin words for truth (veritas) and growing (verdant).
-Veridian Credit Union is currently Iowa’s second largest credit union and the 53rd largest credit union in the country, with more than 221,600 members and assets in excess of $397 billion.
+Veridian Credit Union is currently Iowa’s second largest credit union and the 50th largest credit union in the country, with nearly 221,600 members and assets in excess of $3.9 billion.

 How the Bump-Up CDs Compare

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Veridian Credit Union's 41-month Bump-Up Jumbo CD and Bump-Up CD APYs currently rank first and third respectively, regardless of minimum deposit.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Veridian Credit Union's 41-month Bump-Up Jumbo CD APYs currently ranks first, regardless of minimum deposit.

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Veridian Credit Union's 18-month Bump-Up Jumbo CD APY currently ranks third, regardless of minimum deposit.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, Veridian Credit Union's 18-month Bump-Up Jumbo CD and CD APYs currently rank first and fourth, regardless of minimum deposit.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.